SeanMcNallie/chicken-cheese-bread-lettuce/README.md

 # Recipe Book: Project 2

 # User Story
-AS A person who is interested in food recipes
-I WANT a food resource application
+AS A person who is interested in food recipes & cooking I WANT a food resource application
-SO THAT I can find, save, and create different recipes
+SO THAT I can find, save, and create different recipes to a personal profile
 # Acceptance Criteria
 *As a user, I can submit a search query from the application to request data and receive a response from the EDAMAM Food Recipes Search API.
 *As a user, I can create my own profile with a login